 Programme taught in English at the Sophia Antipolis and Suzhou (China) campuses - September and January intakes.
 Students may swap campus location between semesters.

-This MSc is taught over a twelve-month period.
+taught over a 12-month period.
 There are eight months of taught courses, followed by four to six months for the dissertation and internship.